PiwikPRO/PPMS-PublicDocs/data_collection/mobile/Piwik_PRO_SDK_for_Android.md

 ### Sessions

 A session represents a set of user's interactions with your app.
-By default, Analytics is closing the session after 30 minutes of inactivity, counting from the last recorded event in session and when the user will open up the app again the new session is started.
+By default, Analytics is closing the session after 30 minutes of inactivity, counting from the last recorded event in session.
 You can configure the tracker to automatically close the session when users have placed your app in the background for a period of time.
 That period is defined by the ``setSessionTimeout`` method.

 ```java
 tracker.setSessionTimeout(30 * 60 * 1000);